bitsol/minimal-mistakes/_posts/2017-11-18-getting-monogame-ready.markdown

 tags:
   - monogame
 ---
-*This post is incomplete.
-Please don't judge it by its cover.*

 *This article is part of a series on MonoGame.
-Keep watch for more content.*
+Keep watch for more content, and don't panic.
+There will be more.*

 ## Who's Mono?
 Say *what*?